NEXTPOINT – EDA DASHBOARD

 • Conducted industry research and persona development to understand common EDA workflows in legal technology.

-• Designed low- to high-fidelity prototypes visualizing custodian trends, file type distributions, and query-based results.
+• Designed low- to high-fidelity prototypes visualizing custodian trends, file type distributions, date patterns, and query-based results.

 • Created flexible search interaction patterns allowing users to explore datasets through filters, keyword logic, and metadata attributes.

-• Partnered with data science to align machine learning outputs with usable UI components, including transcription views and signal highlights.
+• Partnered with data science to align machine learning outputs with usable UI components, including extracted text views, classification signals, and other analytical highlights.

 • Produced detailed design documentation, logic diagrams, and annotated specs to support engineering handoff.